carlos-el/simple-perm-manager/README.md

 [![codecov](https://codecov.io/gh/carlos-el/simple-perm-manager/branch/main/graph/badge.svg?token=8CCZEX8MMN)](https://codecov.io/gh/carlos-el/simple-perm-manager)

 `simple-perm-manager` is a very simple and flexible library for working and operating with permission sets.
-Allows permissions to be attached to a system as required by the developer (i.e: attribute based, per object permission, etc) while maintaining low granularity.
+Allows permissions to be attached to a system as required by the developer (i.e: attribute based, per object permission, etc) while maintaining fine-grained, attribute based access control.

 ## Usage
 Here it is an usage example for managed permissions in a blog based site.